 Abby has always had a deep love for art, but the open-endedness of the blank canvas . . . not so much.
 During a stint as a receptionist in an architect’s office, she uncovered a facility for sketching designs, and attended Pratt Institute, where she earned an M.A. in graphic design.
 Website design was in its infancy, but she dove right in, mastering everything from the interactive portfolios on floppy disk of yesteryear (i.e., the 1990s) to today’s sophisticated, semi-custom and custom web designs.

-After college, Abby completed a stint in television graphics for PBS, where she was honored with a pair of Daytime Emmy nominations for Outstanding Graphics and Title Design for her work on the children’s show Where in the World Is Carmen Sandiego?
-She has been a freelance Web designer and print graphic designer for the past two decades, and her work has been featured in Graphic Design USA, Awwwards, and Design Week.
+After college, Abby completed a stint in television graphics for PBS, where she was honored with a Daytime Emmy nomination for Outstanding Graphics and Title Design for her work on the children’s show Where in Time Is Carmen Sandiego?
+After working in agencies in New York and then London for a decade, she became a freelance Web designer and print graphic designer, and her work has been featured in Graphic Design USA, Awwwards, and Design Week.
 She has also taught an advanced visual design course for the graduate Interactive Media program at Quinnipiac University.

 When not working on branding, logos, or a host of marketing or website design projects, Abby is usually doing yoga, visiting museums with Richard and their kids, and attending a wide variety of cultural events, from concerts to dance performances.